How to Use Claude AI for Your Small Business: The Complete Guide

 How is Claude different from ChatGPT for business use?

 ChatGPT gives you a response and waits.
 Claude gives you a system — it stores your business context, connects to your tools, handles multi-step tasks on your desktop, and runs workflows on a schedule without you opening the app.
 ChatGPT has the edge on image generation, video, and voice — but if your work revolves around written deliverables, communication, and recurring admin, Claude is purpose-built for that.
 Both cost $20/month.
+For the full side-by-side breakdown, see the Claude vs. ChatGPT comparison guide.

 Do I need technical skills to use Claude AI?